French-Brian/CI_CD/README.md

 - This downloads everything the app needs (React, Vite, TailwindCSS, etc.).

 **g.
 Start the dev server.**
-- In the VS Code terminal run the command in the app folder:
+- In the VS Code terminal run the command in the ManeEvent folder:

 npm run dev